rng-dynamics/ping-fox/README.md

 ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/rng-dynamics/ping-fox/rust.yml?branch=main)
 [![Coveralls branch](https://img.shields.io/coverallsCoverage/github/rng-dynamics/ping-fox?branch=main)](https://coveralls.io/github/rng-dynamics/ping-fox)

-A Rust ping (ICMP) library without the need for elevated privileges.
+A ping (ICMP) library.

+Ping-fox is simple to use and it provides all features without elevated privileges.

 ## Getting Started

 In ping-fox a `PingSentToken` represents an evidence that a ping message has been sent.
 Each call to `PingSender::send_to` returns a `PingSentToken` which can be used to call `PingReceiver::recieve`.